KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/tech_short_warpGate1.md

-A breakthrough in wormhole technology, these advanced warp gates allow ships to travel to between warp gates in a four turns regardless of the distance.
+A breakthrough in wormhole technology, these advanced warp gates allow ships to travel between gates in four turns regardless of the distance.